This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 The survey did not try to answer this question, but it merits more investigation.
 Indeed, the researchers recommended more study, including a scientific, "best-practices" look at how, considering current financial realities, such cases should be prioritized for testing.
 This would include how to solve the greatest number of cases, help the greatest number of victims to reach closure, and bring the worst criminals to justice.

-The survey also did not address unsolved cases in which evidence was previously analyzed to no avail but which now — with the benefit of larger offender databases and new forensic technologies — might yield leads or be solved.
+The survey also did not address unsolved cases in which evidence was previously analyzed to no avail but which now — with the benefit of larger databases of those convicted of crimes and new forensic technologies — might yield leads or be solved.
 For example, a latent print run through IAFIS several years ago with no successful match might result in a match if resubmitted today.

 Any overall increase in forensic evidence sent to crime labs for analysis will have an impact on existing backlogs.
 With property crimes, for instance, collecting and analyzing DNA evidence can have a significant effect on arrests and prosecutions.
 An NIJ-funded five-city field test in 2008 showed that collecting and analyzing DNA evidence in burglaries resulted in new investigatory leads, more arrests and higher closure rates.
 However, the burden of collecting, analyzing and acting on DNA evidence from every burglary would be cataclysmic for some police departments, crime labs, prosecutors and legal aid defense lawyers without a major infusion of additional resources.
 Moreover, burglaries are just a start.
 All told, there were more than 4.5 million unsolved property crimes in 2007.
 Any one of these crimes could potentially yield forensic evidence.
 Jurisdictions need to consider the costs and benefits of policies that involve DNA testing for all property crimes.